 Great Glen Charcuterie Green Pepper Venison Salami

 From the depths of the Highlands comes Great Glen Charcuterie’s Green Pepper Venison Salami voted Best Game Charcuterie 2019.
-Made with wild Scottish venison culled from the surrounding hills, it is minced and mixed in a beautifully balanced proportion of lean-to-fat, with green pepper in the cure to give it an intriguing spicy lift.
+This salami is made with wild Scottish venison culled from the surrounding hills.
+It is minced and mixed in a beautifully balanced proportion of lean-to-fat, with green pepper in the cure to give it an intriguing spicy lift.
 The resultant charcuterie reveals a satisfying depth of flavour with its balance of gaminess.

 Photography by Mark Setchfield.